|

 coldness as they went.

-call so two hard, firm, rising hillocks, that just began to shew themselves, or
+hard, firm, rising hillocks, that just began to shew themselves, or signify

-signify anything to the touch, till, slipping down lower, over a smooth track,
+anything to the touch, till, slipping down lower, over a smooth track, she

-she could just feel the soft silky down that had but a few months before put
+could just feel the soft silky down that had but a few months before put forth

 shelter over the seat of the most exquisite sensation, and which had been, till